larkiny/nodekit/docs/src/content/docs/guides/20-bootstrap.md

 It will then ask if you want to perform a "fast-catchup" with the network after installation is complete:

 > Regular sync with the network usually takes multiple days to weeks.
-You can optionally perform fast-catchup to sync within minutes instead.
+You can optionally perform fast-catchup to sync in 30-60 minutes instead.
 >
 > Would you like to preform a fast-catchup after installation?
 (Y/n)